munterfi/glacier-flow-model/README.rst

    :alt: https://github.com/munterfinger/glacier-flow-model
    :align: center

-After reaching steady state a change in temperature can be simulated.
+After reaching steady state, a temperature change of the climate can be simulated.
 Simply use the :code:`simulate` method with a positive or negative temperature change in degrees.
 The model changes the temperature gradually and simulates years until it reaches a steady state again.